MarcosMeli/FileHelpers/DeveloperStuff/Readme for Developers.txt

    Contact and how to help
 -------------------------------

-I love to hear feedback so feel free to contact me at
+We love to hear feedback so feel free to contact us at

-   marcos@filehelpers.com
+   feedback@filehelpers.com

-and tell me wherever do you want, if you want to help, drop me a line with the parts of the library in wich you want to contribute.
+and tell us what u think of the lib if you want to help, drop us a line with the parts of the library in wich you want to contribute.

 ---
 Cheers
-Marcos Meli
+FileHelpers Team